inca/cx-site/src/main/webapp/pages/web.md

 ## Request Routers {#routers}

-Each Circumflex web application is composed of one or more *request routers*.
+Each Circumflex web application is composed of one or more _request routers_.
 Request router is a subclass of `RequestRouter` which sequentionally defines [routes](#routes) directly within its body:

-    lang:scala
-    class Main extends RequestRouter {
+    class Main extends RequestRouter {                                    {.scala}
       get("/") = "Hello world!"
       get("/posts/:id") = "Post #" + uri.get("id")
       post("/form") = {